All Episodes

 How do the states that you help people achieve differ in any way from traditional meditation techniques?

-We picked those numbers specifically to have no kind of loading on them.
+And we picked those numbers specifically to have no kind of loading on them, you know, like no lucky sevens or 13s or anything.

-But numbers that would be as neutral as possible so that no matter what discipline someone comes from.
+But numbers that would be as neutral as possible so that no matter what discipline someone comes from, be it Zen meditation or some form of Hinduism or yoga or whatever, that they could work within their own system and yet use this hemisphenc technology to augment their inner journey.

 So then, David, is it the case that one might take several different roads to get to the same destination?